dlayton66/lunch_and_learn/README.md

 ## Description

-Lunch and Learn is a backend API service which provides various types of food and culture information on a user-specified country.
+Lunch and Learn is a backend API service which provides various food and culture information on a user-specified country.
 It was created to satisfy the requirements for a Mod 3 solo project at the [Turing School of Software and Design](https://turing.edu/).
 Project requirements can be found [here](https://backend.turing.edu/module3/projects/lunch_and_learn/requirements).

 ## Technical Details